LAKE JIPE DAY TRIP FROM MOSHI

 LAKE JIPE ITINERARY

-Your driver and guide will pick you up at your accommodation in Moshi around 7.30 AM and you will drive for about 2 hours to Lake Jipe.
+Your guide will pick you up at your accommodation in Moshi early in the morning to drive to lake Jipe.
+We recommend starting around 6.30 AM because the sun can really burn on the lake, so the earlier you go, the better.
+You’ll make a small detour to the Jipe Village Office, which is not located near the lake itself, and will arrive at lake Jipe after around 2,5 hours.
 The Usambara mountains will be the background for most of the ride, offering some lovely views.
 After arriving at the lake, you can have a stroll through the village while the fishermen prepare their boats.

 Depending on the amount of reeds that are present on the shore of the lake, this trip will be slightly different.
 If there’s little to no reeds and you can cross easily, you’ll start the day by spending a few hours on the lake, after which there will still be some time left for a hike to a nearby waterfall.
 If however there’s more reeds and it becomes difficult to get through, there will be no time left to go to the waterfall.
 In this case, the budget for the visit to the waterfall will also have to be spend on extra fishermen that will have to create a path through the reeds.
 Unfortunately, the amount of reeds can change very quickly and are pretty unpredictable, so we can’t predict this.